lucidworks/solr/solr/modules/external-files/README.md

 The ExternalFileUtil applies the incremental updates to the full external file in the latest timestamped directory.
 The existing external file is not changed.
-Instead, a new full external file is written to a new timestamp directory which incorporates the incremental updates.
+Instead, a new full external file is written to a new timestamp directory with the merged incremental updates.
-The new timestamp directory will be the same as the highest timestamp of the incremental files.
+The new timestamp directory is taken from the highest timestamp of the incremental files.
 Once the new external file is written the incremental files are deleted.

-The structure of the records in the incremental files is the same as the records in the full external files.
+The structure of the records in the incremental files should be the same as the records in the full external files.

 ### Storage and Format of Processed External Files (Output)